 A not so Mellow Yellowstone afternoon – Part 2

-Next stop Firehole
+Next stop Firehole.

-Writing about this the segment of the day in Yellowstone NP will be a real test of my self-control.
+Writing about this segment of the day in Yellowstone NP will be a real test of my self-control.
 You see, as I turn to head north my next destination is Firehole Lake Drive in the Lower Geyser Basin.
 Thus far, although I’ve written about the Firehole River on a number of occasions, I’ve refrained from any military, or worse, bodily function jokes and puns.
 But now, it’s going to be Firehole this and Firehole that making it, as I noted above, a real test of my self-control.

 I wasn’t entirely certain what I would see when I made the right turn from the Grand Loop Road onto Firehole Lake Drive.
 The park map noted the Great Fountain Geyser and the Fountain Paint Pots.
 Among the few facts I knew about the Great Fountain Geyser was that if I happened to be fortunate enough to see it erupt, it would be one of the most memorable experiences from my time in the park.

-Great Fountain is the only predictable (more or less) geyser in the Lower Geyser Basin but the range of its predicted times is quite broad.
+Great Fountain is the only (more or less) predictable geyser in the Lower Geyser Basin but the range of its predicted times is quite broad.
 (This geyser occasionally enters what the NPS calls a “wild-phase” of extremely long eruptions followed by quiescent periods of as long as three days.)
 Typically, its periodic eruptions occur every 9 to 15 hours and the NPS website notes that, “It can usually be predicted within an hour or two of eruption,” so even had I returned to the Visitor Center at Old Faithful where the NPS posts the expected eruption times, I’d have had no guarantee of seeing an eruption unless I’d been either very lucky or willing to wait and wait and wait.

 (I assumed that the predictions are plus or minus predictions as they are with Old Faithful and to me, this means the prediction window is actually two to four hours.
 In the area where I live one of the local television meteorologists plays with his temperature predictions in a similar way.
 It’s a bit of a peeve of mine because he promotes what he calls his three degree guarantee that is, in reality, a six degree guarantee.
 If he predicts a high temperature of 88 degrees, he takes credit for meeting his three degree guarantee whether the actual high is 85, 91 or anywhere between those two.
 So, it is, in fact, a six degree guarantee.)